Georgia DUI FAQs

 - Request a DMV hearing – Separate from your court proceeding; the DMV will carry out an administrative process that involves the suspension of your license.
 If you fail to request a hearing within 10 days of your arrest, the administrative process will proceed in your absence with an automatic suspension of your license even before a court determines your guilt or innocence.
 Consequently, if you do get arrested for driving under the influence, the second thing you should do is request a DMV hearing.

-- Contact an attorney – A DUI offense carries severe consequences, and you will need an experienced DUI lawyer in Georgia to help prepare your case and represent you in court.
+- Contact a DUI attorney – A DUI offense in Georgia carries severe consequences, and you will need an experienced DUI lawyer who knows Georgia DUI laws to help prepare your case and represent you in court.

 Keeping these three factors foremost in your mind after a DUI arrest can help you immensely.